 Our two families were very close and often did things together starting with our parent's double wedding...double honeymoon...and numerous weekends and summer outings spent together.

 My cousin's family have been able to retrace their steps with the addition of their youngest son joining them on that trip.
-Since my parents moved to Texas a few years after this vacation, we never made it back to South Dakota to once again view such sites as the Black Hills, Badlands, Mount Rushmore and other wondrous areas touched upon in this hub.
+Since my parents moved to Texas a few years after this vacation we never made it back to South Dakota to once again view such sites as the Black Hills, Badlands, Mount Rushmore and other wondrous areas touched upon in this article.

 Hope you enjoyed going back to the 1950s, viewing family pictures and tagging along with us on this South Dakota road trip as much as I have had fun in reliving it by writing about this particular vacation.